rdmatheus/bcsnsm/README.md

 may be necessary to install the current version of the `RTools` program, available for download [at here](https://cran.r-project.org/bin/windows/Rtools).
-Finally, the development version of the `bcnsm` can be installed by executing the following command:
+Finally, the development version of the `bcsnsm` can be installed by executing the following command:

 ``` r